sharetribe/flex-docs/src/docs/tutorial/change-logo/index.md

 - **forms**: Form components.
 (These use Final Form.)
 - **components**: Other presentational components.

-Logo is presentational component and it can be found from components
+Logo is a presentational component and it can be found from components
 directory:

 ```shell